sourdough recipe from starter

 Easy Sourdough Recipe From Starter

 Are you intimidated by the thought of making homemade sourdough bread?
 Well, there’s no need to be scared with this super easy sourdough recipe from starter.
-This is one of the easiest sourdough recipes I’ve tried and is a great way to “get your feet wet” if you’re brand new to bread-making.
+This is one of the easiest sourdough recipes I’ve tried and is a great way to “get your feet wet” if you are brand new to bread-making.

-This rustic no-knead sourdough bread has a chewy crust and a soft center, making it the perfect bread for sandwiches and it tastes AMAZING paired with any kind of soup.
+This rustic no-knead sourdough bread has a chewy crust and a soft center, making it the perfect bread for sandwiches, and it tastes AMAZING paired with any kind of soup.
 It is pure comfort food!

 Not only is this bread delicious, but it bakes up beautifully and is sure to become a staple of your self-sufficient house, not to mention it’ sure to impress your friends and family!